 - Check for doneness: The almonds are ready when the Tamari has completely disappeared (no visible liquid left) and they look slightly darker and glossy from the oil.If they still look pale or wet: Give them another 3-5 minutes.
 You'll know they're perfect when you catch that rich, almost burnt Tamari smell; not sharp, just toasty and caramelized.

-- Take them out, toss with chili powder while they're still hot (so it sticks), and let them cool completely for that irresistible crunch.
+- Take the Tamari almonds out the oven, toss with chili powder while they're still hot (so it sticks), and let them cool completely for them to turn irresistibly crunchy.

 - Nibble and enjoy. 🙂